mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *most misfortunes are the result of misused time.*
+> *our truest life is when we are in our dreams awake.*

 </div>
 <!-- quote-end -->